seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Here is to Caesar!

 **OCTAVIUS CAESAR**
-I could well forbear’t.
+I could well forbear't.
-It’s monstrous labour, when I wash my brain,
+It's monstrous labour, when I wash my brain,
 And it grows fouler.

 **MARK ANTONY**
-Be a child o’ the time.
+Be a child o' the time.

 **OCTAVIUS CAESAR**
-Possess it, I’ll make answer:
+Possess it, I'll make answer:
 But I had rather fast from all four days
 Than drink so much in one.